Do I Need Eye Exams After LASIK?

 In particular, eye exams are required to check for serious vision-threatening eye problems such as glaucoma, macular degeneration, cataracts and diabetic eye disease.
 LASIK does not increase your risk of getting these problems but it doesn't decrease your risk either, so routine eye exams are just as important after LASIK as they were before the procedure to rule them out or detect them early so they can be managed appropriately.

-Since LASIK surgery alters the shape and thickness of the front surface of the eye, it also is important to have routine eye exams after LASIK to monitor the health of your cornea, including ruling out any tendency for keratoconus.
+Since LASIK alters the shape and thickness of the cornea, it's important to have routine eye exams after LASIK to monitor the health of the front surface of the eye.
+Preferably, these exams should include corneal topography — a detailed mapping of the curvature of the cornea that is used to rule out keratoconus.
 (If caught early, keratoconus and other corneal stability problems usually can be successfully managed with a procedure called corneal collagen cross-linking.)

 Unless your eye doctor recommends more frequent exams, you should have your eyes checked yearly after LASIK to keep them in top shape.